thofisch/doc-api/api_guidelines.md

 - **DO** register your media type with IANA as per RFC 4288, if the media type is for public use,
 - **AVOID** introducing new application-specific media types unless they are expected to be broadly used, as this may impede interoperability.

-Although custom media types improve protocol-level visibility, existing protocol-level tools for monitoring, filtering, or routing HTTP traffic pay little or no attention to media types.
+> Note that although custom media types improve protocol-level visibility, existing protocol-level tools for monitoring, filtering, or routing HTTP traffic pay little or no attention to media types.
 Hence, using custom media types only for the sake of protocol-level visibility is not necessary.

     #### *XML Representations*

     *TBD*

     *Suggested topics:*<br/>
     *Atom resources, AtomPub Service, category documents, AtomPub for feed and entry resources, media resources*

 #### JSON Representations

 - **DO** include a *self* link to the resource in each representation.
 - **DO** add a property to indicate the language, if an object in the representation is localized.
+- **DO** pretty print the representation by default, as this will help when using a browser to access the public API.
+Together with compression the additional white-space characters are negligible.
 - **CONSIDER** including entity identifiers for each of the application domain entities that make up the resource.

 ```json